 HOUSE OF WAX

 There are a number of major differences between Mystery of the Wax Museum, which is the superior film of the two, and House of Wax.
-Most noticeable is the elimination of the inquisitive girl reporter character from the original, whose exploits took up nearly half the film.
+Most noticeable is the elimination of the inquisitive girl reporter character whose exploits took up nearly half the original.
 In her place we get Phyllis Kirk as the roommate of one of the murdered girls.
 Turning her into merely a roommate mutes the verve the part had in the original the character now goes from vivacious independent woman to merely a passive romantic sidekick.
 The other notable change has been the relocation of the story to 1850s Baltimore, whereas the original was set in contemporary New York.
 Here the film creates some splendid period sets, most notably during an eerily haunting scene where the Phantom pursues a victim through the streets limned all in mist, which is clearly one giant set that has all been laid out across a single soundstage.
 The colour photography is superbly rich.

 House of Wax is also cruder and less subtle than Mystery of the Wax Museum was.
 It is all lurid Grand Guignol shock.
 Even by the 1950s, the cliches it repeats were stale and there is nothing in the plot that holds any variation.
 The two major surprises that Jarrod is alive and that he is the killer remain obvious from the outset.
 Occasionally director Andre de Toth mounts the shocks to something effective the aforementioned scene with the Phantom pursuing a victim through the streets or his popping up from under a sheet in the morgue.
 The makeup is also suitably grotesque, although the unmasking lacks the same memorable shock effect it did in the original.